Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 "This feels like giving up."

-It is not surrender.
-It is a shift from evaluating products (which AI can generate) to evaluating thinking (which AI cannot fake).
-You are raising the bar, not lowering it.
+This is a shift from evaluating products (which AI can generate) to evaluating thinking (which AI cannot fake).
+The bar goes up.
 When students must demonstrate evaluative judgment, verification skill, and transfer, the assignment is harder and more valuable than the traditional version.

 "I don't know enough about AI."